A Tax Structure That Supports Growth

 - Corporate Tax Rate: Corporate tax rates must remain globally competitive to allow American labor and materials to compete on a level playing field.
 NSSGA supports maintaining the current Corporate Federal Tax Rate of 21 percent, without the burdensome complexity of an additional minimum tax.
 NSSGA also supports efforts to incentivize American manufacturing which is critical to our economic prosperity.

 - Small Business Deduction: NSSGA supports the permanent extension of the 199A 20-percent deduction for qualified business income.
 70 percent of NSSGA members are small producers and family owned operations that have supplied their local communities for generations.
-Section 199A is scheduled to sunset at the end of 2025 and bringing needed certainty to small businesses will help to further unleash American ingenuity and growth that is powered by small businesses.
+Section 199A is scheduled to sunset at the end of 2025.
+A permanent extension would bring needed certainty to small businesses and help to further unleash American ingenuity and growth that is powered by small businesses.

-- Capital Gains Tax: Encouraging risk taking including investments in innovation and infrastructure has always been a hallmark of the U.S. tax system.
+- Capital Gains Tax: Encouraging risk-taking investments in innovation and infrastructure has always been a hallmark of the U.S. tax system.
 The current preference for capital gains should be continued without any income phaseout that would disproportionately affect small family businesses like those in the aggregates industry.

 - Estate Tax: NSSGA supports a full repeal of the 40 percent federal estate or “death” tax, which is levied on estates valued greater than $5 million at the time of death.
 NSSGA supported passage of the Tax Cuts and Jobs Act in 2017, which doubled the exclusion from $5 million to $10 million (adjusted for annual inflation) through 2025.